kansasgis/NG911/Doc_Online/ValidationTools.md

 For issues or questions, please contact Kristen Jordan Koenig with the Kansas Data Access and Support Center.
 Email Kristen at
-<Kristen@kgs.ku.edu> and please include in the email which script you
+<Kristen.kgs@ku.edu> and please include in the email which script you
-were running, any error messages, and a zipped copy of your geodatabase (change the file extension from zip to piz so it gets through the email server).
+were running, any error messages, and a zipped copy of your geodatabase.

-If you have a domain issue to report, please email Kristen Jordan-Koenig at <kristen@kgs.ku.edu>.
+If you have a domain issue to report, please email Kristen Jordan-Koenig at <kristen.kgs@ku.edu>.
 Please indicate what type of domain the issue is with and the values needing corrections.
 If you're feeling fancy, you can also fork the GitHub repository at
 <https://github.com/kansasgis/NG911>.
 Make your changes and submit a